DIVERSITY, EQUITY, INCLUSION & BELONGING

 Harness the untapped power and potential of diverse thinking, perspectives and experience

 The business case for gender, ethnic and cultural diversity is now stronger than ever.
 Diverse organisations are proving to be more innovative, more adaptive to change and regularly exceed their financial targets.
 Today, we recognise we need the rich diversity of lived experiences, mental models, perspectives and skills to challenge the status quo and thrive.

 Global events have accelerated much needed systemic change, ignited in recent years by the #metoo and #blacklivesmatter movements.
 We're also experiencing a heightened awareness of neurodiversity, we're striving for equal pay and making inroads into achieving diversity on our boards, at c-suite and executive levels.

-However, progress is slow and over the course of the pandemic, the number of women in the workplace around the world has plummeted to pre-2017 levels.
+However, progress is slow.
+Over the course of the pandemic, the number of women in the workplace around the world plummeted to pre-2017 levels, and haven't recovered.

 We're also becoming aware that our greatest barriers to change and growth lie in our unexamined cultural norms, unconscious biases and our willingness to embrace one another as an equal part of the whole.

 What can we do to change?